60 Best Bars & Restaurants With Outdoor Dining In NYC

 Where: 200 Fifth Avenue

-Cantina Rooftop on 48th Street has been open for four years and offers a “modern Mexican menu” as well as specialty tequila and mezcal cocktails.
+Cantina Rooftop on 48th Street has been open for years now and they offer a “modern Mexican menu” as well as specialty tequila and mezcal cocktails.
 But the main attraction?
 It boasts a climate-controlled retractable glass rooftop terrace with panoramic views of Manhattan, that can be enjoyed no matter the season—or the weather.
-Right now it’s decked out with brightly colored umbrellas, making a gorgeous photo op.

 Have a fine dining rooftop experience at Sushi Lab Rooftop, atop the gorgeous midtown Sanctuary Hotel.
 The new rooftop restaurant features Japanese small plates along with creative sushi, plus an incredible omakase experience, utilizing only the freshest ingredients.
 The space features seats at the chef’s counter and additional outdoor tables practicing safe social distancing.